edangomez/RL-Homework-AML/README.md

 In this part, you will approximate $Q(s, c)$ with a neural network.
 You will be provided with a DQN that takes the state representation (bag-of-words) and outputs the predicted Q values for the different "actions" and "objects".
 Complete the function deep_q_learning that updates the model weights, given the transition date $(s,c,R(s,c),s')$.
 Please include in your report the average episodic rewards of your Q-learning algorithm when it converges.

+## BONUS

+Experiment with different values of $\gamma$ using tabular and DeepQN with bag of words and comment on the influence of these parameter in the results.